OpenEvalProject/evals/manuscripts/elife-69196/v1/manuscript.md

 ## Results

-## Immediate behavioural responses of bystanders to within-group conflict
+### Immediate behavioural responses of bystanders to within-group conflict

 We initially used both observational data and a playback experiment to investigate whether bystanders take notice of conflict between groupmates (evidenced by an increase in vigilance) and if they engage in affiliative interactions (grooming) as post-conflict management behaviour in the immediate aftermath (full details in ‘Materials and methods’).
 To collect data relating to natural foraging displacements (which occur at a mean ± SE observer-detected rate of 2.6 ± 0.2 events per 3-hr observation session, range = 0–10, N = 127 observation sessions across eight groups), we conducted focal watches on foraging subordinates in two situations: immediately after the human observer heard a foraging displacement (conflict situation) and on a matched occasion when there had been no foraging displacement for at least 10 min (control situation).
 Paired data were collected from 16 subordinates in six groups, with conflict and control focal watches counterbalanced in order between individuals.
 To test experimentally the immediate responses of bystanders, and to isolate the importance of foraging-displacement vocalisations as a cue to conflict occurrence, we presented 17 foraging subordinates in eight groups with two playback treatments in a matched, counterbalanced design (Experiment 1).
 The conflict treatment entailed an initial playback of close calls from a dominant individual and a subordinate individual from the same group as the focal individual, followed by a playback of the dominant growling and the subordinate squealing (simulating a foraging displacement); the control treatment entailed the playback of close calls from the same two individuals for the same duration as a full conflict-treatment playback track (Figure 1).
 Foraging dwarf mongooses produce continuous low-amplitude close calls, which likely enable groupmates to stay in contact; there is no evidence that they have an aggressive function (Kern and Radford, 2013; Sharpe et al., 2013).
 We chose for the playback the combination of a dominant individual as the aggressor and a subordinate individual as a target because this is the most common dyadic pairing observed in natural foraging displacements (74.3% of 740 events in 12 groups).

 ![Figure 1.](https://cdn.elifesciences.org/articles/69196/elife-69196-fig1-v1.jpg)

-**Figure 1.:** a) conflict and (b) control playback tracks.A conflict track concluded with three growls from a dominant aggressor followed by a squeal from a subordinate target, whilst a control track concluded with three close calls from the same dominant individual followed by one close call from the same subordinate individual as in the matched conflict track.
+**Figure 1.:** A conflict track concluded with three growls from a dominant aggressor followed by a squeal from a subordinate target, whilst a control track concluded with three close calls from the same dominant individual followed by one close call from the same subordinate individual as in the matched conflict track.
 Spectrograms were created in Raven Pro 1.5 using a 1024 point fast Fourier Transform (Hamming window, 75% overlap, 2.70 ms time resolution, 43 Hz frequency resolution).

 In 2–3 min following both natural foraging displacements (Wilcoxon signed-rank test: Z = 3.154, N = 16, Monte Carlo p<0.001; Figure 2a) and those simulated by playbacks (Z = 3.527, N = 17, p<0.001; Figure 2b), focal foragers spent a significantly greater proportion of time vigilant than in matched-control, non-conflict situations.
 The increased vigilance following foraging displacements indicates that bystanders take notice of conflict between groupmates; the experimental results demonstrate that the vocal cues are sufficient to trigger this reaction.
 However, the focal individual did not engage in any post-conflict grooming in the 5 min following either natural or simulated foraging displacements; grooming is generally rare (ca 10% of bouts) during foraging periods in dwarf mongooses (Kern and Radford, 2018).
 Thus, dwarf mongoose bystanders do not appear to engage in post-conflict affiliative behaviour in the immediate aftermath of hearing a within-group contest.

 ![Figure 2.](https://cdn.elifesciences.org/articles/69196/elife-69196-fig2-v1.jpg)

 **Figure 2.:** Compared to control situations, (a) natural foraging displacements (observational; N = 16 individuals in six groups) and (b) simulated foraging displacements (experimental; N = 17 individuals in eight groups) both resulted in a greater proportion of time spent vigilant by foragers in the subsequent 2–3 min.
 Shown in both panels are boxplots with the median and quartiles; whiskers represent data within quartiles ± 1.5 times the interquartile range.
-Values for each individual are given as circles, with lines connecting data from the same individual; in some instances, more than one individual has the same value, hence the number of lines can appear less than the stated sample size.Figure 2—source data 1.
+Values for each individual are given as circles, with lines connecting data from the same individual; in some instances, more than one individual has the same value, hence the number of lines can appear less than the stated sample size.

-## Delayed behavioural responses of bystanders to within-group conflict
+### Delayed behavioural responses of bystanders to within-group conflict

 To test if there were delayed effects of within-group conflict on affiliative behaviour (grooming), we conducted a second repeated-measures playback experiment on eight groups (Experiment 2, Figure 3; full details in ‘Materials and methods’).
 The general experimental design followed Kern and Radford, 2018.
 In each trial session, we either simulated an increase in the conflict between a dominant (aggressor) and a subordinate (target) group member through playback of their foraging-displacement vocalisations (conflict treatment) or played back just the close calls of those individuals for an equivalent period (control treatment).
 Trials were on separate days with treatment order counterbalanced between groups.
 In each trial, six to nine playbacks (mean ± SE: 8.5 ± 0.2, N = 16 trials) were carried out over the course of 3 hr in the afternoon whilst the group were foraging and before they moved towards their evening sleeping refuge (mean ± SE period between the final playback and first grooming bout at the sleeping refuge: 37 ± 5 min, N = 16 trials); individual playbacks were as in Experiment 1 with different tracks played each time.
 At the refuge, we collected data ad libitum on all adult grooming interactions, including the identity of those involved and bout duration; each bout was always between just two individuals and generally mutual (both parties approaching each other and grooming, without an obvious initiator).
 If within-group conflict does have delayed effects on affiliative behaviour, we expected an increase in the occurrence of foraging displacements to result in changes in evening grooming levels; 90% of grooming bouts occur at the sleeping refuge (N = 6376 bouts, 174 individuals; Kern and Radford, 2018).